misantronic/framewreck/README.md

 // load template
 F().loadTemplate('templates/nav.tpl.html', function() {
-	// this is and F-instance containing the template F('#nav-wrapper').append(this);
+	// this is an F-instance containing the template F('#nav-wrapper').append(this);

 }, navContext);